Interview with Evacomics, a Singaporean manga artist

 What are some of the criticisms you received from your comics?
 How do you deal with them?

 Hmm!
-I received a lot of criticism from the comparison comic strips because they would see as though I am looking down on Singapore and that I am pro-Japan.
+I received a lot of criticism from the comparison comic strips because they would see that I was looking down on Singapore and that I was pro-Japan.
 But if you see it in another way, it brings awareness to our actions.
-Of course, it’s obvious which side is better at times, but sometimes the Internet misinterprets the fact that I think Japan is always better.
-It’s just comics, you look back at it and you look back at yourself.
+Of course, it’s obvious which side is better sometimes, but sometimes the Internet misinterprets the fact that I think Japan is always better.
+It’s just comics; you look back at it, and you look back at yourself.

-I have stopped with that series and now, it is just throwbacks on Instagram and Twitter.
+I stopped watching that series, and now, it is just a throwback on Instagram and Twitter.
 So, there are situations that have changed over time.
-For example, the “Keep Left” comic strip that I drew—back then in Singapore, people didn’t keep left.
+For example, I drew the “Keep Left” comic strip—back then, people didn’t keep left in Singapore.
 When the train doors open, they try to go in without letting others exit first.
 Of course, the situation has improved a lot over the past seven to eight years.
 I feel like it’s a good snapshot of what it was like back then.

 Evacomics, “Getting off the train” (Jul 10, 2012)